Cyber Security Standards: Which Regulations Should You Care About?

 CMMC (Cybersecurity Maturity Model Certification) is a security framework developed by the Department of Defense (DoD) to ensure that contractors handling sensitive DoD information meet specific cybersecurity requirements.

-And NYDFS500 is a set of regulations imposed by the New York State Department of Financial Services on financial institutions to protect consumer data.
-It mandates financial institutions to implement cybersecurity programs, maintain written policies and procedures, and conduct regular risk assessments.
+NYDFS 500 is a set of regulations imposed by the New York State Department of Financial Services on financial institutions to protect consumer data.
+It mandates that they implement cybersecurity programs, maintain written policies and procedures, and conduct regular risk assessments.

 These are just a few cybersecurity standards that may be required in your industry.
 Complying with these standards will help protect your business, customers, and employees.

-Having a trusted IT provider (us) in your corner can be a lifesaver when it comes to dealing with compliance standards for your business.
-They are experts in the field of cybersecurity and compliance, and they know how to navigate the complicated landscape of regulations.
+Having a trusted IT provider (us) in your corner can be a lifesaver when it comes to complying with your business’s compliance standards.
+They are experts in cybersecurity and compliance and know how to navigate the complicated landscape of regulations.

 So, if you’re feeling overwhelmed by all the different cybersecurity regulations, don’t panic!
-Instead, call your friendly neighborhood MSP and let them take care of everything.
+Instead, call your friendly neighborhood MSP and let them handle everything.
 It’s like having a personal IT superhero on speed dial, the Superman to your Metropolis, ready to swoop in and save the day.

 Who doesn’t like to have a superhero on their side?

-Meeting Tree Computer was established in 1999, and for more than 20 years, it has been our deeply rooted mission to be a partner in business.
+Meeting Tree Computer was established in 1999, and for 25 years, it has been our deeply rooted mission to be a partner in business.
 Our goal is to make a positive difference in the lives of our clients every day.
 Some of whom have been with us since the beginning.

 We can be that partner in business for you as well.
 Feel free to contact us at 845-237-2117 and let us know how we can help.
 It is that simple.